0x19/gofo/README.md

 ====
 HTTP callback forwarder / fan-out.
 What it does is very simple.
 It listens any incoming HTTP packets on one uri and forwards what it gets to attached recipients.

-This is quite useful if you need to listen for callback from some external service which does not support notifying your application on multiple urls.
+This is quite useful if you need to listen for callbacks from external service which does not support notifying your application on multiple urls.
-Just pass to same external service generated url and bind your multiple urls.
+Just pass to external service generated url and bind your multiple urls.
 Once external service reaches generated url, attached urls will be instantly notified.

+### Running behind NAT?

+Well that's easy now days :) You can always use [Ngrok](https://ngrok.com/)!
+It's free can very efficiently tunnel out your local machine.
+As well written in [Go](https://golang.org/)

+### Example

 ```shell